 This easy to make keto deep dish Fat Head dough pizza recipe tastes just like a traditional style pan pizza!
 If you like thick crust, look no further than this simple low-carb mozzarella dough recipe!

 I have been experimenting with using melted mozzarella in breads and crusts.
 After making the Sloppy Joe Pie using a mozzarella cheese based pie crust on top, I felt the need to develop a pizza crust that even the pickiest members of my family would enjoy.

-This low carb pizza recipe with Fat Head dough was tested by my older daughter, a very picky 17 year old.
+This keto deep dish pizza recipe with Fat Head dough was tested by my older daughter, a very picky 17 year old.
 She knew the crust was low carb and gluten free, but that it contained melted mozzarella cheese.

 Her response after gobbling down two large slices was "tastes like there isn't anything wrong with it" which translates to "tastes just like regular pizza."
 Score!